PredictiveEcology/Biomass_core/Biomass_core.md

 determining the where the simulation will take place.
 This is the only input object that **must be supplied by the user or another module**.

+-   `speciesLayers` -- layers of species (ref:percent) cover data.
+Default data currently comes from the Spatialized Canadian National Forest Inventory [`SCANFI`; @Guindon2023, @Guindon2024], a raster-based database of forest characteristics including species covers.
+The species must match those available in default (or provided) species traits tables (the `species` and `speciesEcoregion` tables).

 **Species traits and other parameter tables**

 -   `ecoregion` -- a `data.table` listing all ecolocation "names"